Almond Flour Peanut Butter Cookies

 • No chill time.
 Just make the dough, shape the cookies, and pop them in the oven.

 • Perfect texture and flavor.
-The almond flour gives the cookies a chewy bite and the perfect crumble, while the peanut and almond duo makes for a nutty, deeply flavorful cookie.
+The almond flour gives the cookies a chewy bite and the ideal crumble, while the peanut and almond duo makes for a nutty, flavorful cookie.

 • Fun to customize.
 Like any good cookie recipe, you can swap the ingredients or play around with different mix-ins to give the cookies a new flavor every time.

-• Peanut butter– Smooth and creamy peanut butter.
-Avoid using crunchy or thick peanut butter, or you’ll find it hard to beat into the butter.
+• Peanut butter.
+Smooth and creamy peanut butter.
+Avoid using crunchy or thick peanut butter, as it’ll be difficult to spread into the butter.

 How to make almond flour peanut butter cookies

-Step 3- Bake the cookies for 10-12 minutes or until the edges begin to golden.
+Step 4- Bake the cookies for 10-12 minutes or until the edges begin to brown.
 Remove them from the oven and let them cool briefly on the baking tray, then transfer them to a cooling rack to cool completely.

 • If you’d like to make these cookies without peanut butter, you can substitute it with almond butter or tahini.
-Be sure that they are smooth and drippy in texture.
+Ensure that they are smooth and slightly drippy in texture.

-• Avoid overbaking the cookies, as they continue to cook as they are cooling down.
+• Avoid overbaking the cookies, as they continue to cook as they cool.

 • Top the cookies with coarse sea salt for a salty-sweet flavor.